Certified Information Systems Security Professional

 CISSP (Certified Information Systems Security Professional) is an independent information security certification granted by the International Information System Security Certification Consortium, also known as ISC2.

-As of July 2022, there were 156,054 ISC2 members holding the CISSP certification worldwide.
+As of December 2025, there were 191,036 ISC2 members holding the CISSP certification worldwide.

 In June 2004, the CISSP designation was accredited under the ANSI ISO/IEC Standard 17024:2003.
-It is also formally approved by the U.S. Department of Defense (DoD) in their Information Assurance Technical (IAT), Managerial (IAM), and System Architect and Engineer (IASAE) categories for their DoDD 8570 certification requirement.
+In 2024, the CISSP certification and its associated training programs were also formally approved by the U.S. Department of Defense (DoD) under DoDD 8140, which details qualifications for work roles in cybersecurity, cyber enablers and Information Technology (IT).
+DoDD 8140 replaces DoDD 8570, which also recognized the CISSP in the Information Assurance Technical (IAT), Managerial (IAM), and System Architect and Engineer (IASAE) categories for certification requirement.

 In May 2020, The UK National Academic Recognition Information Centre assessed the CISSP qualification as a Level 7 award, the same level as a master's degree.
-The change enables cyber security professionals to use the CISSP certification towards further higher education course credits and also opens up opportunities for roles that require or recognize master's degrees.
+The change enables cyber security professionals to use the CISSP certification towards further higher education course credits and also opens up opportunities for roles that require or recognize other Level 7 qualifications such as postgraduate diplomas and master's degrees.

 History

 In the mid-1980s, a need arose for a standardized, vendor-neutral certification program that provided structure and demonstrated competence.
 In November 1988, the Special Interest Group for Computer Security (SIG-CS), a member of the Data Processing Management Association (DPMA), brought together several organizations interested in this goal.
 The International Information Systems Security Certification Consortium or "ISC2" formed in mid-1989 as a non-profit organization.

 By 1990, the first working committee to establish a Common Body of Knowledge (CBK) had been formed.
 The first version of the CBK was finalized by 1992, and the CISSP credential was launched by 1994.

 In 2003 the CISSP was adopted as a baseline for the U.S. National Security Agency's ISSEP program.

+In 2024, ISC2 marked 30 years of the CISSP with a series of articles about the history of the certification and cybersecurity incidents from the year it was launched, along with interviews with certification holders.